In-House Banking for Treasury Management

+A well-structured and integrated in-house bank (IHB) can drive efficiency and cost-savings for your entire organization.
 At its core, an in-house bank should offer services comparable to those provided by external banks.
 This allows participating subsidiaries to streamline and standardize treasury operations while gaining bank independence.
 Additionally, it provides organizations with benefits in cash flow visibility and risk management, both domestically and globally.
-An in-house bank can drastically improve operations and provides a true return on investment.
+An in-house bank can drastically improve operations and provides a true return on investment via the benefits an IHB provides.

 The concept of an in-house bank is not new.
-Most large organizations that actively manage many subsidiaries, implement some form of internal banking.
+Most large organizations that actively manage many subsidiaries implement some form of internal banking.
 However, organizations fall short of reaching their full potential when it comes to true in-house banking.

+These benefits can only be realized by taking the proper tactical steps to build an operational foundation.
 To truly find value in in-house banking, an organization must have a clear understanding of its banking relationships across all its subsidiaries.
 It must also understand the relationship between its subsidiaries.
 Surprisingly, this is not always as transparent as one might think.
-Additionally, it must have complete visibility of cash activity and be able to comprehensively forecast that activity.
+An organization must have complete visibility of cash activity and be able to comprehensively forecast that activity.
+Having a treasury management system (TMS) in place can help with this, as does having a thorough understanding of the IHB structure.

-An in-house bank also requires organizations to consider their operational structure globally as well as regionally.
-It requires a stronger approach to centralize treasury operations by implementing Global/Regional Treasury Centers.
-At a high-level, an organization will see improvements in the following:
+An in-house bank requires organizations to consider their operational structure globally as well as regionally.
+It requires a stronger approach to centralize treasury operations by implementing Global, Regional, and Corporate Treasury Centers.

 As a Trusted Advisor, Elire has helped its clients navigate the complexities of an in-house bank by setting a strong foundation that goes beyond evaluating the technology that is being leveraged.
 A foundation must start with a truly comprehensive evaluation of your current business processes.
 Taking a strategic approach to assessing treasury operations is critical to successfully identifying the benefits that can be gained.
 We can accomplish this by asking: